dwrdvncntcvs/expense-tracker-react/README.md

 ### **_Expenses Management_**

--   This allows users to add their own expenses within the system.
+-   User is allowed to add their own expenses within the system.
--   This allows users also to filter expenses based on categories.
+-   User can filter expenses based on categories.
--   This also provide a high level analytics depends on the page that you're currently at within the application
+-   Provides a high level analytics depends on the page that you're currently at within the application

 ### **_Customizable Categories_**